muodov/blog/_posts/2015-08-16-fac-rubik-solver.md

 ![LDR reading hack schematics](/images/ldrcap.png)

 Of course, it is not reliable.
-Mainly, because there is a lot of background processes running alongside your program on Raspberry, so you always get random deviations in readings.
+Mainly, because there are a lot of background processes running alongside your program on Raspberry, so you always get random deviations in readings.
 This is not so important if you just need to _detect_ the light with LDR, but can have nasty consequences if you want to compare the amounts of light.
 To circumvent this effect, we have to do